-Whatever format you settle on for your division, it's important that you clearly communicate the format to all the teams prior to the start of the season (in preseason emails or captains meeting, for example).
-As the division director, you must be present for all division tournaments, regardless of the season format.
+It's important that you clearly communicate the format to all the teams prior to the start of the season (in preseason emails or captains meeting, for example).
+As the division director, you must be present for all division tournaments.